leonardosalsi/msc_thesis/datasets/README.md

 # Dataset Storage Directory

-This directory is designated for storing dataset files that will be downloaded and processed during the execution of the code. **It does not currently contain any datasets unless listed below.**
+This directory is designated for storing dataset files that will be downloaded and processed during the execution of the code.

 ## Currently Downloaded Datasets